p-program/readme/content/homepage/about_en.md

 ---
-title: 'P-Oriented-Programming'
+title: ''
-button: 'P-Oriented-Programming'
+button: ''
 weight: 2
 ---

-FenQingYang have ever said:"Big man do what they want,go where they want to go.All guidelines are bullshit."So as coding.
+All CODE guidelines are bullshit.